mrakgr/The-Spiral-Language/readme.md

 ML styled languages still have some advantages over Spiral due to having type inference which is a great aid to refactoring and explorability, but C offshots can be completely replaced with no regret.

-Addendum: The 4 parser benchmarked in this section can be found in [this folder](https://github.com/mrakgr/The-Spiral-Language/tree/master/Benchmarking) of the repo.
+The 4 parser benchmarked in this section can be found in [this folder](https://github.com/mrakgr/The-Spiral-Language/tree/master/Benchmarking) of the repo.

 ### 5: Tensors and Structural Reflection